 Shibli Zaman | View Articles

 Shibli Zaman was born in Summit, New Jersey and raised in Houston, Texas.
 Since his childhood, he has frequently traveled throughout Europe, the Middle East, and Asia.
-He has a deep appreciation for different cultures and is literate in several languages.
-Surprising for a Muslim, he is adept in Hebrew and Aramaic.
+Later in life, much of this time was spent studying Islamic jurisprudence in the Shafi`i and Hanbali schools of law.
+He has a deep appreciation for different cultures and is literate in several languages such as Arabic, Persian, Pashto and Urdu.
+Surprising for a Muslim, he is also adept in Hebrew and Aramaic.
 Having a proclivity for Semitic linguistics enabled him to study the Biblical texts from a unique perspective.
 He holds a gold medal in Bible Memory from Oral Roberts University in Tulsa, Oklahoma.
 He has contributed to one of the most significant websites defending Islam’s textual sources and traditions from an academic perspective, Islamic-Awareness.org.
 He was an employee of Shaykh Salman al-`Awdah from whose inspiration he benefited tremendously and assisted in the early phases of his English website, Islamtoday.com.
-Currently, he works as an SAP Netweaver specialist and consultant.

 Asmaa Elkabti | View Articles